 How many versions of the Apple Watch are currently available?

 The 2018 collection of Apple Watches spans four models in a variety of configurations.
-Three of these fall under the Apple Watch Series 4 umbrella, and as such sport the same hardware and run on the same watchOS 5 software (existing Apple Watch users with compatible devices can expect to receive an update to watchOS 5 before the Series 4’s launch on September 17).
+Three of these fall under the Apple Watch Series 4 umbrella, and as such sport the same hardware and run on the same watchOS 5 software (existing Apple Watch users with compatible devices should have received an update to watchOS 5 ahead of the Series 4’s September 17 launch).
 The only real differences between these models are the choice of finishes and, in some cases, exclusive watch faces and straps with which they’re paired.

 1. Apple Watch Series 4